stefan-jansen/python-algorithms/README.md

-Algos in Python
+Algorithms in Python
 ======

-Implementations of a various algorithms and datastructures!
+Implementation of various algorithms and data structures!

 ---
 - Karatsuba Multiplication